scratchlyurl/go/README.md

 Please note, you need one of the domains above before any of the URL codes for them to work.

-URL Code | How it is Used
+URL Code | What to add
 ------------ | -------------
 `/@` | add the username of a scratcher at the end to go directly to their profile `/.` | add the username of a scratcher at the end to see all of their shared projects